This post may contain affiliate sales links. Please read my disclosure policy.

 How to Make Blueberry Muffins

 You only need a handful of pantry ingredients and a few extra minutes to make these beauties!
 For full recipe details, including an ingredients list and measurements, see the printable recipe card down below.
 Here is step by step what to expect when making these muffins:

-- Preheat oven to 350 degrees.
+Preheat oven.
 Line a muffin tin with paper liners and set aside.